 In particular, I am convinced that we are in the middle of a transition that's as profound as when we went from the Agrarian Age to the Industrial Age .
-We must now collectively decide what comes after the Industrial Age.
-In World After Capital I am arguing that the right next age is the Knowledge Age.
-And that in order to get there we need to focus on the allocation of attention (rather than capital).
+This transition is being driven by the advent of digital technologies, and we must now collectively decide what comes after the Industrial Age.
+In World After Capital, I am arguing that the proper next age is the Knowledge Age—and that in order to get there we need to focus on the allocation of attention (rather than capital).

 Why write a book as a VC?
 Or more pointed: isn't this a distraction from finding and managing investments in startups?
-Working with startups gives me a bit of a window into the future.
+Working with startups gives me a window into the future.
 I get to see certain trends and developments before they become more widely understood.
 That puts me in a good position to write about the future.
-At the same time there is a feedback loop.
-I can make an impact not just by writing but also through investing.
-Writing about the future that I would like to see allows me to invest in companies that can help bring that future about and be successful in it.
-I am writing World After Capital because I feel compelled to do so by what I see, but I fully expect that writing the book will make me a better investor.
+At the same time, there is a feedback loop with investing: Writing about the future that I would like to see, helps me find and invest in companies that can help bring that future about.
+I am writing World After Capital because I feel compelled to do so by what I see, but writing the book has also made me a better investor.

 Why write this specific book now?
 A big transition means lots of uncertainty.
 Many people fear change and they start to support populists who tend to have a simple message: Go back to the past.
 This is happening all over the world.
-We saw it with Brexit and with the vote for Trump in the United States .
-I started writing World After Capital considerably before both of those events occurred but they serve to underline the importance of a future oriented narrative.
+We saw it with Brexit and with the election of Donald Trump as president of the United States .
+I started writing World After Capital considerably before both of those events occurred, but they serve to underline the importance of a future-oriented narrative.
 Going back is not a viable option.
 It never has been.
-We could not remain forages after inventing agriculture.
-We could not remain farmers after inventing industrial machines.
-We cannot remain workers now that we have invented digital technologies.
+We did not remain foragers after inventing agriculture.
+We did not remain farmers having invented industrial machines.
+We will not remain laborers having invented digital technologies.

 One of the messages in World After Capital is that we all need to have a purpose in life.
 As we leave the Industrial Age behind, our purpose can no longer be derived from having a job (or from consuming).
-Instead, I propose we need to find a purpose that is compatible with a Knowledge Age.
-I feel incredibly fortunate to have found my purpose in investing in Knowledge Age startups and writing and speaking about why this transition is happening now and suggesting how we might go about it.
+Instead, we need to find a purpose that is compatible with a Knowledge Age.
+I feel incredibly fortunate to have found my purpose in investing in Knowledge Age startups, writing and speaking about why this transition is happening now, and suggesting how we might go about it.